-A grand challenge is a set of complex and overlapping challenges that are commonly multi-dimensional; in that they contain social, technological, economic, environmental, and political dimensions.
+A grand challenge is a set of complex and overlapping challenges that are commonly multi-dimensional; in that they contain social, technological, economic, environmental, and

 A breakthrough is a discovery or disruption that causes significant, sometimes sudden or dramatic change of the trajectory of the future.
-Breakthroughs can be technological, social, political, cultural, economic, or a combination of these.
+Breakthroughs can be technological, social, tion of these.